AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/consent-and-preferences/onetrust.md

 ---
 keywords: Experience Platform;home;popular topics;OneTrust
 solution: Experience Platform
-title: Create a dataflow for a OneTrust source using the Flow Service API
+title: (Beta) Create a dataflow for a OneTrust source using the Flow Service API
 description: Learn how to connect Adobe Experience Platform to OneTrust using the Flow Service API.
 ---
-# Create a dataflow for a OneTrust source using the Flow Service API
+# (Beta) Create a dataflow for a OneTrust source using the Flow Service API

-## Overview

-*This describes how to create a live outbound connection to Adobe Experience Platform, to ingest both historic and scheduled consent data into Experience Platform.
+The following tutorial walks you through the steps to create a source connection and a dataflow to bring both historic and scheduled consent data from [[!DNL OneTrust]](https://www.onetrust.com/company/about-us/*) to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
-To read further about OneTrust, please visit https://www.onetrust.com/company/about-us/*

 >[!IMPORTANT]
 >
->This documentation page was created by the *ONETRUST* team.
+>This documentation page was created by the [!DNL OneTrust] team.
 For any inquiries or update requests, please contact them directly at *https://my.onetrust.com/s/contactsupport?language=en_US*.

 ## Prerequisites

-* *Needing to be aware of API key/client credentials generation through OneTrust website.
-See the [[!DNL OneTrust] OAuth 2 guide](https://developer.onetrust.com/docs/api-docs-v3/b3A6MjI4OTUyOTc-generate-access-token) for detailed instructions on finding your access token.*
+Before you can connect [!DNL OneTrust] to Platform, you must retrieve your access token.
+For detailed instructions on finding your access token, see the [[!DNL OneTrust] OAuth 2 guide](https://developer.onetrust.com/docs/api-docs-v3/b3A6MjI4OTUyOTc-generate-access-token).

-* *To be aware of the OneTrust API specifications that is being shared to Adobe for data ingestion.*
+Furthermore, it is important to note that the [!DNL OneTrust] API specifications are being shared with Adobe for data ingestion.

 >[!IMPORTANT]
 >
->The access token does not refresh automatically when expires because system-to-system refresh tokens are not supported by OneTrust.
+>The access token does not refresh automatically when after it expires because system-to-system refresh tokens are not supported by [!DNL OneTrust].
 Therefore it is necessary to make sure that the access tokens are updated in the connection before it expires.
 The maximum life of an access token that can be configured is 1 Year.

-## Connect *ONETRUST* to Platform using the [!DNL Flow Service] API
+## Connect [!DNL OneTrust] to Platform using the [!DNL Flow Service] API

 The following tutorial walks you through the steps to create a *ONETRUST* source connection and create a dataflow to bring *ONETRUST* data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).